mtumilowicz/terraform-basics-modules-workshop/README.md

                   secret_key = var.secret_key // required, but can be sourced from the AWS_SECRET_ACCESS_KEY environment variable
                 }
                 ```
-                * solution: use aws-vault
-            * digression: RDS database you have to set username and password as Terraform variables - there is no
-            option for environment variables
-        * as Terraform variables
     * sensitive variables can be defined by setting the sensitive argument to true
         * example
             ```